silverailscolo/ejb/_pages/en-us/trains-dcc.md

 ## Digitrax Zephyr

-What attracted me in <a href="https://www.digitrax.com">Digitrax</a> were the price of the starter set and the elegance of the Loconet network system, that connected all signaling devices.
+What attracted me in <a href="https://www.digitrax.com">Digitrax</a> were the price of the starter set and the elegance of the LocoNet network system, that connected all signaling devices.
 Lenz also had an interface between DCC and a computer, but after the first edition for Macintosh there was no follow up and I gave up on that too.

 ## JMRI